Lavelliane/open5gs-roaming-docs/docs/roaming-setup/README.md

 ## Getting Started

-We recommend starting with the [Architecture](/roaming-setup/architecture.md) documentation to understand the overall system, and then proceeding through the other sections in the order listed above.
+We recommend starting with the [Architecture](/roaming-setup/architecture.md) documentation to understand the system structure, then proceeding to the [Setup Guide](/roaming-setup/setup-guide.md) for implementation.